caseyamcl/configula/UPGRADE.md

 # Upgrading from v2.x to v3.x

-You can replicate the exact behavior of Configula v2 with minimal code changes by using the `ConfigFactory`:
+Configula v3 is quite different from v2.
+But, you can replicate the behavior of Configula v2 with minimal code changes by using `Configula\ConfigFactory`:

 ## Loading configuration